wala/graph4code/README.md

 ## Requirements

-In addition to installing the required  packages in `requirements.txt`, the steps below require a working installation of ElasticSearch running on the default port, 9200.
+In addition to installing the required  packages in `requirements.txt`, the steps below require a working installation of `ElasticSearch` running on the default port, 9200.
+It also need an installation of `Java JDK 11`.

 ## Code Analysis Graph